bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 52°
-- Light Rain
+- Rain
-- 97% humidity
+- 98% humidity
-- 6 mph wind
+- 7 mph wind
 - 94% cloud cover
-- 57 AQI 🟨
+- 56 AQI 🟨
-- 0.43 inches of rain in the past 24 hours
+- 0.53 inches of rain in the past 24 hours
-- 0.31 inches of rain and 0.03 inches of snow expected in the next 48 hours
+- 0.21 inches of rain and 0.03 inches of snow expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>